Welcome to my Research and Scholarship page! Below, you

 How do the statistically significant and not

-statistically significant category labels affect our cognition of
+category labels, affect our cognition of statistical measures like

 How do humans cluster sets of points?
 Is their clustering reliable?